 The addition of chocolate chips sealed the deal for my son who wouldn’t dare eat quinoa and oatmeal.
 Trying new food has to be fun for kids!
 Of course, you could always lessen the amount of chocolate and do a little drizzle on top.

-First, rinse the quinoa with water and then add it to a saucepan or small pot along with the water.
+Then add it to a saucepan or small pot along with the water.
 Bring to a boil.
-Once it starts to boil, reduce heat to low and simmer for 15-20 minutes.
+Once it starts to boil, reduce the heat to low and simmer for 15 to 20 minutes.

 The cooked quinoa will look like the photo on the right.
 Remove the cooked quinoa from the heat and set it aside to cool down.